 The programming group is led by David Heinemeier Hansson and consists of four teams:

 Basecamp 3 was the first version of Basecamp that launched with two complete, awesome native applications for Android and iOS on day one.
 That was only possible because we dedicated stable teams to both efforts.
 Jay Ohms is team lead and works with Dan Kim on Basecamp’s native Android app.
-Zach Waugh is team lead and works with Dylan Ginsburg to develop our Basecamp iOS app.
+Zach Waugh is the team lead and works with Dylan Ginsburg to develop our Basecamp iOS app.

 Research & Fidelity (RF)